 We’re not going to lie, in many cases, you don’t need to play a click throughout the song.
 It could be enough for you just to determine the tempo at which you will play.
 Let’s explain through an example.
 If you watched Monsters Of Rock – Live In Moscow (1991) Pantera – Cowboys from hell, that very well known intro is played as a sample.
 That was enough for Dimebag to play guitar intro in time and his brother Winnie to get in with his fill.
 Song started, all band members know the song’s tempo, and everyone is happy.
 In essence, the most important thing for you is the loneliness of the first 4 clicks to give you the exact determinant.
 The common thing is that after a fast-paced song, if you start a slower ballad, under the influence of the previous song you will start playing that ballad much faster than it should.
 It is basically an unwritten rule.

-How do I set up a click track for live performance?
+How do I set up a click track?

 Young artists have thousands of questions about how to use and setup clicks in a live performance.
 There are several ways and you think and choose the one that suits you and your performance style.
 When using click for live performance, in-ear monitors are crucial since you certainly won’t use floor monitors so everyone can hear clicks.
 The good news is that you don’t have to spend money on expensive equipment.
 You can use your personal computer or smartphone.
 Whatever option you choose, you’ll need a cable with 3.5mm jack from phones output on one side, and 6.5mm jack to mixer’s input on the other side.
 Simply connect your headphones to your mixer and you’re done.